pychuang/ll-api/README.rst

 A dashboard is already running here: http://living-labs.net:5001/.

+Users with admin privileges, have a few more options in the dashboard.
+Use the bin/admin tool to create a user with those privileges.

 However, if you are running a local version of the API for development, it is a good idea to also run a dashboard with it.

 To start the dashboard, fill out the dashboard fields in your local copy of the config (config/livinglabs.local.ini).
-In particular, you will need a recaptcha key
-(see http://www.google.com/recaptcha), a csrfsecrettoken, and a secretkey (both are just random strings you should generate).
+In particular, you will need a recaptcha key (see http://www.google.com/recaptcha), a csrfsecrettoken, and a secretkey (both are just random strings you should generate).

 Then run the following command: